SHARE:

 PROJECT DESCRIPTION AND OBJECTIVES

-With funding from the Episcopal Health Foundation, researchers are seeking to understand how safety-net providers in rural areas perceive, and use, health AI in their delivery of health care.
-Researchers will address three core questions:
+With funding from the Episcopal Health Foundation, researchers are seeking to understand how safety-net providers in rural and underserved areas perceive health AI.
+Research centered on three core questions:

 • What are the risks, barriers and opportunities associated with developing health AI for underserved populations?